 At London Mutual, we’re ambitious for our members and our communities, helping to fulfil their potential by getting into good financial shape.

 Those ambitions received a significant boost earlier this year with a grant of £100,000 from Lloyds Banking Group Development Fund.
-Since 2014, the Fund has distributed £1m per year to credit unions to strengthen their financial position and to support their development.
+Since 2014, the Fund has distributed £1m per year to credit unions to strengthen their financial position.
 And for us, the grant we’ve received ensures strong foundations that we can build on.

 Lucky Chandrasekera, our CEO, said: “This funding has helped the London Mutual Credit Union to strengthen its capital base.
-The board of directors is extremely grateful for this valuable grant which put us in a strong position to progress with our future development plans.”
+The board of directors is extremely grateful for this valuable grant.
+This funding puts us in a strong position to progress with our future development plans.”

 Credit Union Foundation awards in Parliament

 London Mutual was one of several credit unions from across the UK to receive an award from the Fund.
 Award recipients were recognised at an event in Parliament on Tuesday, hosted by the APPG on Credit Unions and Lloyds Banking Group Credit Union Development Fund.